 Under the automatic option grant program, each individual who first becomes a non-employee board member at any time after the effective date of this offering will receive an option grant to purchase the number of shares of common stock as determined by the board on the date the individual joins the board.
-In addition, on the date of each annual stockholders meeting held in 2001 and thereafter, each non-employee board member who is to continue to serve as a non-employee board member, including each of our current non-employee board members, will automatically be granted an option to purchase 10,000 shares of common stock, provided the individual has served on the board for at least six
+In addition, on the date of each annual stockholders meeting held in 2001 and thereafter, each non-employee board member who is to continue to serve as a non-employee board member, including each of our current non-employee board members, will automatically be granted an option to purchase 10,000 shares of common stock, provided the individual has served on the board for at least six months.

 Each automatic grant will have an exercise price per share equal to the fair market value per share of our common stock on the grant date and will have a term of 10 years, subject to earlier termination following the optionee's cessation of board service.
-The option will be immediately exercisable for all of the option shares; however, we may repurchase, at the exercise price paid per share, any shares purchased under the option which are not vested at the time of the optionee's cessation of board service.
+The option will be immediately exercise price paid per share, any shares purchased under the option which are not vested at the time of the optione's cessation of board service.
 The shares subject to each initial option grant will vest in a series of 36 equal monthly installments upon the optionee's completion of each month of board service measured from the grant date.
-The shares subject to each 10,000 share annual option grant will vest in a series of 12 equal monthly installments upon completion of each month of board service over the 12-month period measured from the grant date.
+The shares subject to each 10,000 share annual option grant will vest in a series of 12 equal monthly installments upon completion of each month period measured from the grant date.
 The shares subject to each option will immediately vest in full over the 36-month period upon the optionee's death or disability while a board member.